 Research Interests

-As a computer science professor and researcher, I am passionate about artificial intelligence and its related fields, including machine learning, neural networks, and image processing.
-My extensive research in these areas has led to the publication of several papers and my Ph.D. thesis, for which you can find abstracts below.
+As a computer science professor and researcher, my passion lies in artificial intelligence and its related fields, including machine learning, neural networks, and image processing.
+My work in these areas has resulted in several publications and my Ph.D. thesis, which you can explore below.

-In addition to my past research, I am currently working on an exciting project involving Tesseract OCR technology to transliterate old Romanian documents, called ROTLA.
-This project aims to develop a highly accurate OCR model and automate the process of transliterating national heritage documents.
+Currently, I am working on an exciting project called ROTLA, which uses Tesseract OCR technology to transliterate old Romanian documents.
+This project aims to develop a highly accurate OCR model to automate the transliteration of national heritage documents.

-In March 2022, I achieved a significant milestone in my academic career by successfully defending my Ph.D. thesis.
-My thesis focused on designing a nature-inspired simulator to model wind patterns and forecast cloud movements.
+In March 2022, I successfully defended my Ph.D. thesis, which focused on designing a nature-inspired simulator to model wind patterns and forecast cloud movements.

 Department of Computer Science